linjames/ClusterhatAlpine/README.md

   3. Switch to dropbear, and use ssh-keygen for ssh authentication
   4. install proper packages and actually do something useful

-## Attribution
+## Credit
-  usb_gadget gadget function in mkinitfs/initramfs-init is copied from here: https://github.com/burtyb/clusterhat-image/blob/master/files/usr/share/initramfs-tools/scripts/nfs-top/00_clusterctrl
+  usb_gadget function in mkinitfs/initramfs-init is copied from here: https://github.com/burtyb/clusterhat-image/blob/master/files/usr/share/initramfs-tools/scripts/nfs-top/00_clusterctrl